IKOR-GmbH/sip-framework/docs/archetype.md

 - **packageSuffix** is used to create project package name by concatenating its value to the **groupId**.
 There is a strict validation for using only lower case letters and should be a single word.
 This will reflect the generated package structure for the generated project files. (for example - all of the sources will be in the _de.ikor.sip.adapter.sufix_ java package)
 - **package** (optional) is used to override previous package naming and provide full package name.
 This can be skipped by leaving value empty.
-  It is strongly recommended to follow package naming convention, otherwise your project will be created but it will consist package naming errors.
+  It is strongly recommended to follow package naming convention, otherwise your project will be created but it will have package naming errors.
 - **connectorGroup1**/**connectorGroup2** are representing names of your connector group packages inside the project.
 It will also be reflected in the generated package structure (for example - all of the sources for connectorGroup1 will be in the _de.ikor.sip.adapter.sufix.connectorGroup1_ package)
 - **useLombok** is used for including or excluding Lombok dependency in adapter.
 Lombok is included by default.
 If you wish to exclude lombok you should set